smartinsightsfromdata/d3Dashboard/README.md

 Version 0.1

 My first attempts of walking with D3 and R, motivated by Christopher Gandrud's package [networkD3](https://github.com/christophergandrud/networkD3).
 The great framework package [htmlwidgets](https://github.com/ramnathv/htmlwidgets) is used for this package.

+With this package the d3 bullet graph from [http://bl.ocks.org/mbostock/4061961](http://bl.ocks.org/mbostock/4061961) can be used  from R.

 ## Installation